ymunemasa/data-tutorials/tutorials/hortonworks/learning-spark-with-zeppelin/tutorial.md

 components: [ spark, zeppelin ]
 ---

 ### Introduction

-In this tutorial, we will introduce the basic concepts of Apache Spark DataFrames in a hands-on lab in Apache Zeppelin notebook.
+In this tutorial, we will introduce the basic concepts of Apache Spark DataFrames in a hands-on lab.

-We will also introduce the first necessary steps to get up and running with Zeppelin on a Hortonworks Data Platform (HDP) Sandbox.
+We will also introduce the necessary steps to get up and running with Apache Zeppelin on a Hortonworks Data Platform (HDP) Sandbox.

 ### Prerequisites